-The pendency of a dispute arising from a wage distortion shall not in any way delay the applicability of any increase is prescribed wage rates pursuant to the provisions of law of Wage Order.
+The pendency of a dispute arising from a wage distortion shall not in any way delay the applicability of any increase in prescribed wage rates pursuant to the provisions of law or Wage Order.,

-As used herein, a wage distortion shall mean a situation where an increase is prescribed wage rates results in the elimination or severe contraction of intentional quantitative differences in wage or salary rate between and among employee groups in an establishment as to effectively obliterate the distinctions embodied in such wage structure based on skills, length of service, or other logical bases of differentiation.
+As used herein, a wage distortion shall mean a situation where an increase in prescribed wage rates results in the elimination or severe contraction of intentional quantitative differences in wage or salary rates between and among employee groups in an establishment as to effectively obliterate the distinctions embodied in such wage structure based on skills, length of service, or other logical bases of differentiation.

-All workers paid by result, including those who are paid on piecework, takay, pakyaw or task basis, shall receive the wage rates prescribed in an Order from the Department of Labor and Employment approving the Payment-by Result Plan.
-In the absence of such approval, the employee shall receive not less than legal minimum wage per eight (8) hours of work a day, or a proportion thereof for working less than eight (8) hours.
+All workers paid by result, including those who are paid on piecework, takay, pakyaw or task basis, shall receive the wage rates prescribed in an Order from the Department of Labor and Employment approving the Payment-by-Result Plan.
+In the absence of such approval, the employee shall receive not less than the legal minimum wage per eight (8) hours of work a day, or a proportion thereof for working less than eight (8) hours.

 All recognized learnership and apprenticeship agreements shall be considered automatically modified insofar as their wage clauses are concerned to reflect the prescribed wage rates.
-(A, Art.
-124)
+(Art.124-a)